thelordfish/forest-classification-pipeline/README.md

 # forest-classification-pipeline
 # Forest Classification Pipeline

 Welcome to the *Forest Classification Pipeline*, developed as part of my MSc Computer Science dissertation at the University of Exeter.

+This is a work-in-progress, and currently unfinished.
+I will upload scripts I write as I go that may help others in creating a similar or identical pipeline for forest classification using plot data and sentinel 1 and 2 satellite data.

 This repository supports research into classifying boreal forest types in Finland and Sweden by combining National Forest Inventory (NFI) ground-survey data with satellite imagery from Sentinel-1 and Sentinel-2.

 The aim of the project is to build a scalable, reproducible, and open-source workflow for classifying and monitoring forest types at a landscape scale.
 The pipeline focuses on overcoming typical challenges in boreal satellite-based classification, including heavy cloud cover, noisy radar data, mixed-pixel effects, and the integration of time-series data across multiple seasons.